LifeofAGeek/Pandas-In-Making/README.md

 The completion of each part of this project is predicated upon passing the tests written in the `test_dataframe.py` module inside the `tests` folder.

-We will rely upon the [pytest library][1] to test our code.
+We will rely upon the pytest library to test our code.
 We installed it along with a command line tool with the same name during our environment creation.

-[Test-Driven development][3] is a popular approach for developing software.
+Test-Driven development is a popular approach for developing software.
 It involves writing tests first and then writing code that passes the tests.

 ### Testing